Winter in Park City Beyond Skiing: 12 Non-Ski Activities

 There's More to Winter Than Skiing

-While Park City is famous for its skiing, not every family member hits the slopes.
-Whether you've got a non-skiing spouse, a toddler too young for lessons, or you just want a rest day, there's plenty of winter magic to enjoy.
+Park City is famous for skiing.
+Not every family member hits the slopes.
+Non-skiing spouse, a toddler too young for lessons, or just a rest day after a hard powder morning - there is plenty of winter magic that has nothing to do with a chairlift.

 Snow Activities

-1. Snow Tubing at Gorgoza Park - Multiple lanes, a magic carpet lift, and a toddler area.
+1. Snow Tubing at Woodward Park City (formerly Gorgoza).
+Multiple lanes, a magic carpet lift, a toddler area.
 No skill required, just pure fun.
+Wyatt's first winter activity ever and we still go back.

-3. Horse-Drawn Sleigh Rides - Multiple outfitters offer sleigh rides through snowy meadows.
-Some include dinner at a backcountry yurt.
+3. Horse-Drawn Sleigh Rides.
+Multiple outfitters offer sleigh rides through snowy meadows.
+Snowed Inn Sleigh Company does the dinner-in-a-yurt version.
+Worth it once.

 Indoor Experiences

-4. Woodward Park City - Indoor trampolines, foam pits, skateboarding, and scooter parks.
+4. Woodward Park City.
+Indoor trampolines, foam pits, skateboarding, and scooter parks.
 Open year-round and a guaranteed hit with energetic kids.
+The locals' line is to go on a powder day when the lifts are slammed - Woodward is empty.

-5. Park City Museum - Free admission, with exhibits on mining history and the town's colorful past.
+5. Park City Museum.
+Excellent.
+Exhibits on mining history and the town's colorful past.
+The recreated jail cell is Wyatt's favorite.

-6. Alf Engen Ski Museum - At Utah Olympic Park, explore the history of skiing and the 2002 Olympics through interactive exhibits.
+6. Alf Engen Ski Museum.
+At Utah Olympic Park.
+The history of skiing and the 2002 Olympics through interactive exhibits.
+Pair it with bobsled rides on a clear afternoon.

 Relaxation

-7. Homestead Crater - Soak in a natural hot spring inside a volcanic crater in nearby Midway.
+7. Homestead Crater.
+Soak in a natural hot spring inside a 55-foot limestone dome in Midway.
+90-something degrees year-round.
+Reserve a slot ahead.

 Culture and Shopping